 - CHDR has been monitoring cardiac function for more than two decades.
 These services are offered directly to our sponsors, eliminating the need for third-party ECG analyses.

-- Cardiology Services combines our in-house expertise in cardiology and internal medicine with experts at the Vrije University Medical Centre in Amsterdam and Leiden University Medical Centre.
+- Cardiology Services® combines our in-house expertise in cardiology and internal medicine with experts at the Free University Medical Center in Amsterdam and Leiden University Medical Center.

 - Continuous 12-lead ECG (Holter) data can be collected from subjects who stay at CHDR's clinical research unit and from subjects who participate in a Trial@home study.